huggingface/huggingface_hub/docs/hub/adding-a-model.md

 ![docs/assets/hub/commit-file.png](/docs/assets/hub/commit-file.png)

-3. Afterwards hit "Commit changes" and your model will be uploaded to the Hub!
+3. Afterwards click "Commit changes" and your model will be uploaded to the Hub!

 4. Inspect files and history